Skip to Main Content

 How local production fixers keep international shoots running in Malta — from Malta Film Commission permits and 40% cash rebate paperwork to crewing up across an island nation where Gladiator, Game of Thrones, and Assassin's Creed all came to film

-Malta is smaller than most film backlots think they need, and bigger than most film industries have any right to be.
+Here is how this works in practice.
+Malta is smaller than most film backlots think they need.
+Bigger than most film industries have any right to be.
 A limestone archipelago in the centre of the Mediterranean, it has stood in for ancient Rome, King's Landing, Troy, the coast of Marseille, and more than a few fictional oceans courtesy of the massive water tanks at Malta Film Studios.
-Productions arrive for the 40% cash rebate and the English-speaking crews, but they stay because the logistics are absurdly simple: the entire country is roughly 27 kilometres long.
+Productions arrive for the 40% cash rebates and the English-speaking crews.
+But they stay because the logistics are absurdly simple: the entire country is roughly 27 kilometres long.
 That simplicity, however, is deceptive.
-Getting a Heritage Malta permit for a fortified citadel, sourcing a Maltese grip truck that fits down the narrow streets of Mdina, or coordinating water-tank scheduling at Mediterranean Film Studios all require someone who knows the island's rhythms from the inside.
+Getting a Heritage Malta permit for a fortified citadel, sourcing a Maltese grip truck that fits down the narrow streets of Mdina, or setting up water-tank scheduling at Mediterranean Film Studios all need someone who knows the island's rhythms from the inside.
 That someone is a film fixer.
 This guide explains what a fixer does, when you genuinely need one, how the role compares to line producers and coordinators, what it costs, and how to choose the right partner for a Maltese shoot.

 As Fixers in Malta, we bring local expertise to international productions filming in Malta.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.